Mount Umunhum: Geology

-Mt.
-Umunhum consists of a geologic formation that is known as the Coast Range Ophiolite.
+Mount Umunhum consists of a geologic formation that is known as the Coast Range Ophiolite.
 This ophiolite is a piece of Middle Jurassic oceanic crust and mantle that has been obducted onto land and largely been converted to serpentinite.
 It has been extensively faulted and diapirically uplifted and eroded to form Mt.
 Umunhum and extensive outcrop areas throughout the Santa Cruz Mountain foothills and elsewhere.
 The Coast Range Ophiolite is also known to underlie the rocks of the Great Valley throughout central California.
 The exposure on the northeast face of Mt.
 Umunhum is one of the best Bay Area exposures of the Coast Range Ophiolite.

-Mount Umunhum and nearby Loma Prieta are pushed upward by local collision forces associated with a left bend in the San Andreas fault.
+Mount Umunhum and nearby Loma Prieta are pushed upward by local collision forces associated with a left bend in the San Andreas Fault.
 Starting near Uvas Canyon, the fault stops trending northwest but instead bends west-northwest for about eight miles before continuing its northwest direction.
-This left bend is renowned among geologists as a archetypal restraining bend which acts to oppose strike-slip motion along the fault.
+This left bend is renowned among geologists as an archetypal restraining bend which acts to oppose strike-slip motion along the fault.
 From the perspective of Mount Umunhum and other mountains atop the Sierra Azul block, the Pacific Plate is trying to shear them off the North American Plate but can't break them off.
 Rather, the resulting transpression force pushes up the local terrain and helps explain why these are the highest peaks in the Santa Cruz Mountains.